abcdlsj/abcdlsj.github.io/abcdlsj.github.io/posts/Tally-let-us-build-a-tool-like-tokei.md

 ```

 ## End
 **Not the end**
 The post is just a learning progress, you can find source code at [github - abcdlsj/tally](https://github.com/abcdlsj/share/tree/master/go/tally)
+I'll do more test and optimize at the future.

 ## Ref